-The Colombian passport currently ranks on the 42nd place according to the Guide Passport Ranking Index.
-It provides visa-free access to 127 countries.
+The Colombian passport is currently ranked 37th place on the Guide Passport Index.
+It provides visa-free access to 134 countries.
 Colombian passport holders have visa-free access and visas on arrival to countries such as Philippines, Singapore, Russia, Turkey and the entire European Union.
-Colombian citizens do however require a visa to enter about 99 destinations in the world.
+Colombian citizens do however require a visa to enter about 95 destinations in the world.
 Some countries where a visa is required are China, India and the USA.
 The passport mobility score is considered medium.

-Colombia’s culture is dominated by a mix of Spanish, European, African and Caribbean cultures.
+Colombia’s culture is dominated by a mix of Spanish, European, African, and Caribbean cultures.
 Roman Catholicism is the main religion.
 The official language in the country is Spanish.
 The legal system is based on the Spanish and French civil law.
 The government type is a presidential republic.
-The chief of state and the head of government is President Ivan Duque Marquez.
+The chief of state and the head of government is President Gustavo Petro.
 Elections are taking place every 4 years.

 The official currency of the country is the Colombian Peso (COP).
-The current exchange rate being COP 3,869 to the USD.
-The nation has an open economy, generating a GDP of approximately $827 billion.
+The current exchange rate is COP 4,083 to the USD.
+The nation has an open economy, generating a GDP of approximately $334.68 billion.
 This makes it the 4th largest economy in South America.
-Its citizens have a per capita income of $16,264.
-The GDP is mostly made up of 3 key sectors which are services, industry and agriculture.
-Its main goods of export are petroleum, textiles, gold, coffee, clothing and coal (worlds 4th largest producer).
+Its citizens have a per capita income of $6,417.
+The GDP is mostly made up of 3 key sectors which are services, industry, and agriculture.
+Its main goods of export are petroleum, textiles, gold, coffee, clothing, and coal (the world’s 4th largest producer).

 Colombia is filled with a variety of urban and natural tourism destinations.
-The country is known for its nine UNESCO world heritage sites and many historic colonial buildings.
-Popular destinations include Cartagena, Eje Cafetero, Tayrona National Park and the capital Bogota.
-The nation has gone through a transformation in tourism, becoming trendier and more attractive in the last years.
-This is due to their vibrant culture and warm hospitality of its citizens.
+The country is known for its nine UNESCO World Heritage sites and many historic colonial buildings.
+Popular destinations include Cartagena, Eje Cafetero, Tayrona National Park, and the capital Bogota.
+The nation has gone through a transformation in tourism, becoming trendier and more attractive in the last few years.
+This is due to its vibrant culture and the warm hospitality of its citizens.
 Colombia has a total of over 6 million tourists visiting every year.
 The majority is originating from the neighboring countries and the United States.